Ancylostoma duodenale

 Back to Top

-Rhabditiform larval stages feed on bacteria associated with organic matter.
+Rhabditiform larval stages feed on bacteria associated with fecal and other organic matter.

 Adult stage feeds on blood and tissue from the intestinal lining of the host.